-This delicious sweet & smoky homemade barbecue sauce is a tasty addition to your summer grilling menu!
-It’s quick and easy to make, and perfect for canning.
+This homemade bbq sauce recipe is a tasty addition to your summer grilling menu!
+It has a sweet & smoky taste that is incredibly delicious!
+Plus, it’s easy to make and perfect for canning.

 This homemade barbecue sauce is seriously the best.
 It’s sweet and tangy, has a nice little hint of smokiness, and adds so much flavor to any recipe.
 It adds so much flavor to anything you use it with.
 It will be your favorite condiment all summer long!